genicam/harvesters/README.rst

 Note that it's just a snapshot at a moment.
 If you are curious to know the reality, just make a try because Harvester is for free!

 *****************
 Installing Python
 *****************

 First, let's install Python.
-There are several options for you but I would like to introduce you Anaconda here.
+There are several options for you but I would like to introduce you Anaconda here; I say this again, Anaconda is just an option and we bring it up here just for our convenience!

 You can download Anaconda from the following URL:

 https://www.anaconda.com/download/